Partial Evaluations and the Compositional Structure of the Bar Construction: Preliminaries on monads

 \begin{ex} The distribution monad of \Cref{distBC} is strictly positive.
 Indeed, let $X$ be a set, let $x\in X$ and let $\pi\in DDX$ be such that $\mu(\pi)=\eta(x)$, meaning that for all $y\in X$,

-Now the function $\eta(x):X\to[0,1]$, which returns $1$ at $x$ and $0$ elsewhere, cannot be expressed as a nontrivial convex combination of other (positive normalized) functions (in convex analysis terminology, it is ``extremal'').
+Now the function $\eta(x):X\to[0,1]$, which returns $1$ at $x$ and $0$ elsewhere, cannot be expressed as a nontrivial convex-combination of other (positive normalized) functions (in convex analysis terminology, it is ``extremal'').
 Therefore the only possibility is that for all $p\in DX$,

 This makes the diagram \eqref{possquare} a pullback for the distribution monad $D$. \end{ex}